Updated: Nov 5

-Seek out a Professional Opinion:Going to a doctor, dermatologist or even your local esthetician.
-I personally (Inspirations Aesthetics) offer complimentary skin consultations.
-Skin consultations are a good option because I will sit with you and explain in detail what I believe is happening with your skin and why.
-I will provide tips and tricks for you to try and add to your daily routine in order to treat and care for your sensitivities.
-I will also go into detail of what you could be doing that is worsening your reactions.
+Seek out a Professional Opinion:Going to a doctor, dermatologist or even your local aesthetician.
+At Inspirations Beauty Clinic Inc. we offer multiple skin consultation options.
+Skin consultations are a good option because we will sit with you and explain in detail what we believe is happening with your skin and why.
+In these consultations it will provide tips and tricks for you to try and add to your daily routine in order to treat and care for your sensitivities.
+If you learn better from listening, you can tune into this episode!

 Regular Facials:Regular facials are important for so many reasons, but specifically speaking for sensitive skin facials will help maintain the skins acid mantle, which will keep the skin balanced.
 Facials also provide lots of hydration, which can often be beneficial for sensitive skin.
 Throughout my facials I also provide information I believe is important and give you home care instructions to help with whatever is happening with your skin.

 Throw out Old/Expired Cosmetics: Expired products can worsen your condition.
 If you check on your product there will be a graphic of an open container with a number small in the right corner, this will indicate when the product needs to be discarded.